pyhmsa/pyhmsa-gui/README.rst

 https://github.com/pyhmsa/pyhmsa-gui

-pyHMSA was developed as part of the doctorate thesis project of Philippe T. Pinard at RWTH Aachen University (Aachen, Germany) under the supervision of Dr. Silvia Richter.
+pyHMSA-gui was developed as part of the doctorate thesis project of Philippe T. Pinard at RWTH Aachen University (Aachen, Germany) under the supervision of Dr. Silvia Richter.